equinor/fmu-tools/docs/domain_conversion.rst

 Domain conversion
 =================

-In RMS it is possible to do domain conversion using the menu option, but in some cases it convenient to be able to convert domains using a script.
-This module provides a method to convert domains in pure python.
+In RMS, domain conversion can be performed through the right-click menu or dedicated jobs.
+However, in some cases it is convenient to perform domain conversion from a script.
+This module provides pure Python implementations for converting cubes and surfaces between the time and depth domains.

-The functions are based on that we have matching pairs of surfaces for the two domains.
-The code will then interpolate the data from the source domain to the target domain.
-This will be based on *average* velocity or slowness, in constrast to the RMS domain conversion which is based on an *interval* velocity model.
+The functions are based on matching pairs of surfaces in the time and depth domains.
+Data is interpolated from the source domain to the target domain using *average* velocity or slowness.
+This differs from the RMS domain conversion, which uses an *interval* velocity model.

+For domain conversion of cubes, two trace interpolation methods are available:

+- **linear**: Quick, but not fully amplitude preserving.
+The degree of amplitude loss depends on the sampling interval and frequency content.
+This is currently the default method.
+- **fft**: Amplitude preserving, but computationally more expensive.
+This method is planned to become the default in a future release.

 Examples
 --------